SaturnTsen/saturntsen.github.io/docs/notes/UM-CV/UM-CV 16 Object Segmentation.md

 ## Object Segmentation

 Label each pixel in an image with a category label.
-Do not differentiate instances, onlu care about pixels.
+Do not differentiate instances, only care about pixels.

-Intuition: Sliding window classiffier, but for each pixel.
+Intuition: Sliding window classifier, but for each pixel.

 ### Fully Convolutional Networks (FCNs)